 Pharmacy contracts and manuals in an unredacted format

-PBM to provide an index of all policies and procedures for pharmacies to submit and adjudicate claims to the PBM.
+An index of all policies and procedures for pharmacies to submit and adjudicate claims to the PBM.

-PBM to provide an index of all policies and procedures for the pharmacies to inquire about or contest the PBM’s adjudication of pharmacy claims.
+An index of all policies and procedures for the pharmacies to inquire about or contest the PBM’s adjudication of pharmacy claims.

 Based on information submitted with the indices provided, request all policies and procedures that are applicable to the PBM’s practices with pharmacies that are being examined.
 Request documents in an unredacted format.